 Prior to this horrific accident, Natasha was near the end of her college studies to become a medical assistant.
 Due to her surgery and lengthy recovery, Natasha had to postpone her internship, which was the final step toward finalizing her degree.
 Natasha’s life was severely impacted by this accident, as were the lives of her small children.
 Luckily, the surgery went extremely well and Natasha received the physical relief she needed and deserved.

 Senior partner Richard Pravato demanded that the negligent driver pay their full policy limits of $500,000 to Natasha.
 After the insurance carrier evaluated Natasha’s claim, the defense offered only $150,000 to resolve the case pre-suit.
-Richard Pravato and Brett Yonon of Wolf & Pravato, PA filed a lawsuit in Broward County on Natasha’s behalf.
-The defense left no rock unturned in their efforts to avoid paying Natasha fair compensation for her injuries, as they retained private investigators to follow her and her children, combed through her entire medical, employment, financial and insurance history, and spent thousands of dollars hiring well credentialed medical experts, including an orthopedic spinal surgeon and a radiologist.
-The defense medical experts honed in on the minimal MRI findings, opining that there was no indication for the pain she was experiencing, that her MRI finding were “normal” and that her surgery was unrelated to the collision.
-However, through diligent research of the various medical issues by our attorneys and very skillful deposition questioning of these doctors, we were able to neutralize the defense medical experts.
+Richard Pravato and Brett Yonon of the law offices of Wolf & Pravato, PA filed a lawsuit in Broward County on Natasha’s behalf.
+The defense left no rock unturned in their efforts to avoid paying Natasha fair compensation for her injuries, as they retained private investigators to follow her and her children, combed through her entire medical, employment, financial and insurance history, and spent thousands of dollars hiring well-credentialed medical experts, including an orthopedic spinal surgeon and a radiologist.
+The defense medical experts honed in on the minimal MRI findings, opining that there was no indication for the pain she was experiencing, that her MRI finding was “normal” and that her surgery was unrelated to the collision.
+However, through diligent research of the various medical issues by our Fort Lauderdale car accident lawyer and very skillful deposition questioning of these doctors, we were able to neutralize the defense medical experts.